ABOUT Beltway Poetry Quarterly

 The Washington Post published a feature article on the poetry community in DC that prominently featured Beltway Poetry in 2004.

-The Chronical of Higher Education published this interesting article on on-line publishing in November 2003; although we're not mentioned in the body of the article, the resource list at the end links to Beltway Poetry , citing it as one of nine "poetry sites worth exploring."
+The Chronical of Higher Education published an article on online publishing in November 2003; the accompanying resource list links to Beltway Poetry, citing it as one of nine "poetry sites worth exploring."

 Chickenbones published a feature on Beltway Poetry on the occasion of our Special Memorial Issue in October 2003.